Isa Genzken

 Isa Genzken (born 27 November 1948) is a German artist who lives and works in Berlin.
 Her primary media are sculpture and installation, using a wide variety of materials, including concrete, plaster, wood and textile.
 She also works with photography, video, film and collage.

 Early life and education

 Hanne-Rose "Isa" Genzken (pronounced EE-sa GENZ-ken) was raised mostly in the small northern German city of Bad Oldesloe and in Hamburg.

 She studied fine arts and art history with Almir Mavignier and Kai Sudeck at the Hamburg University of Fine Arts (1968–1971) and the Berlin University of the Arts (1971–1973).
 To pay her tuition, Genzken worked part-time as a model.
 In 1973 she transferred to Arts Academy Düsseldorf while also studying art history and philosophy at the University of Cologne.
 At the academy, fellow students included artists Katharina Fritsch and Thomas Struth.

 Upon graduating in 1977, Genzken taught sculpture at the academy.
 She married German visual artist Gerhard Richter in 1982 and moved to Cologne in 1983.
-The couple separated in 1993.
+The couple separated in 1993 and Genzken moved back to Berlin.

+Genzken has bipolar disorder, goes through manic and depressive phases and has spent time in psychiatric hospitals.
+She has frequently undergone treatment for substance abuse.
+In a 2016 interview, she said that her alcohol problems began after her divorce and that she had been sober since 2013.